nish21/MusicPlayer/README.md

 # MusicPlayer
-A music player application in Java.
+A multithreaded music player application in Java.
 As a mini project for data structures course in 3rd semester.